- About this policy

 We encourage you to review the privacy statements of websites you choose to link to from the Shelter website, so that you can understand how those sites collect, use and share your information.
 We are not responsible for the privacy statements, security, or other content on sites outside of the website.

 Security of your personal data

-We may use a third-party supplier to manage mailings for fundraising appeals, campaigns, conduct research surveys or storage of your personal information on our behalf.
+We may use a third-party supplier to manage mailings for fundraising appeals, campaigns, conduct research surveys or storage of your personal information on our behalf, and to manage billing and accounting on legal cases and to provide some of our advice and support services to you.
 You can find out more about the suppliers that we use by getting in touch with us using the details in the ‘Contact us’ section below.